 - Crystal, D. (2006) How language works.
 Penguin.

 - Matthews, P. (2003) Linguistics: A very short introduction.
 Oxford University Press.

 - Pinker, S. (1995) The language instinct.
 Penguin.

-You'll need to take the Cambridge Linguistics Admissions Test at interview.
+You'll need to take the Cambridge Linguistics Admissions Test prior to interview.
+This assessment will take place on the 30th October.
 You don't need to have any specialist knowledge, but it will help if you've done some introductory reading, and if you've explored some problem sets of the type offered on the UK Linguistics Olympiad website.